-After working for several years in the German film and television industry, I earned my PhD in Literature at the University of California, San Diego in 2008.
-Four years as postdoctoral researcher at the University of Fribourg in Switzerland prepared me for my move to Austria where I am currently appointed as Associate Professor of American Studies at the University of Klagenfurt.
+After working for several years in the German film and television industry as production manager and later scriptwriter, I earned my PhD in Literature at the University of California, San Diego in 2008.
+Four years as postdoctoral researcher at the University of Fribourg in Switzerland prepared me for my move to Austria, where I am currently appointed as Associate Professor of American Studies at the University of Klagenfurt.
 I was a Visiting Researcher at the University of California, Los Angeles in 2014-2015 with support from the Swiss National Science Foundation and a Carson Fellow at the Rachel Carson Center for Environment and Society at the University of Munich from 2010-2011.
 I established and curated the Green Visions Documentary Film Series at the RCC from 2011-2014.

 My academic book publications include Cosmopolitan Minds: Literature, Emotion, and the Transnational Imagination (University of Texas Press, 2014) and Affective Ecologies: Empathy, Emotion and Environmental Narrative (Ohio State University Press, 2017).
 I am the editor of Moving Environments: Affect, Emotion, Ecology, and Film (Wilfrid Laurier University Press, 2014) and the co-editor (with Sylvia Mayer) of The Anticipation of Catastrophe: Environmental Risk in North American Literature and Culture (Winter, 2014).
-I have also published widely in forums such as Interdisciplinary Studies in Literature and Environment, Environmental Humanities, Environmental Communication, African American Review, MELUS, Textual Practice and the Journal of Commonwealth and Postcolonial Studies.
-You can learn more about my article publications here.
+More recently, I edited a special cluster of articles on Empirical Ecocriticism in Interdisciplinary Studies in Litrature and Environment (2020) with Matthew Schneider-Mayerson and Wojciech Małecki.
+A co-edited book related to my FWF project, Ethnic American Literatures and Critical Race Narratology, was published by Routledge in 2022, and, with Matthew Schneider-Mayerson, Wojciech Małecki, and Frank Hakemulder, I have edited a volume, Empirical Ecocriticism: Environmental Narratives for Social Change, that is forthcoming from the University of Minnesota Press.
+I have published articles in forums including Poetics Today, Interdisciplinary Studies in Literature and Environment, Environmental Humanities, Environmental Communication, Green Letters, African American Review, MELUS, Textual Practice, English Studies, and the Journal of Commonwealth and Postcolonial Studies.
+More information on my academic publications is available here.

 My full academic CV is available here.